RachaelSumner/VisualLTP/README.md

 Edit the variables in the % Essential Personalisation % section to ensure the paradigm provides the correct stimulus size and presentation rate for your system.
 Only edit variables in the other sections if you know what you are doing!

-I recommend breakpointing and the stimlus properties yourself (in particular size and presentation rate) after you have personaised the paradigm as these are vital.
+I recommend breakpointing variables and checking the stimulus properties yourself (in particular size and presentation rate as these are vital) after you have personalised the paradigm.

 For more information see: